Medical care for old age pensioners in Europe

 Travel and medical care in Europe

-When old age pensioners travel to a European Union member state, Liechtenstein, Norway, Iceland or Switzerland, they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
+When old age pensioners travel to a European Union member state, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
 Upon presenting the European Health Insurance Card, old age pensioners will receive necessary medical care in the above-mentioned countries on equal terms with the insured persons residing in those countries.

 Old age pensioners and their dependent family members can order the European Health Insurance Card from the Estonian Health Insurance Fund, it is free of charge.
 For example, if an old age pensioner lives in Finland, he or she is insured there on the basis of an S1 certificate issued by the Estonian Health Insurance Fund, and wants to go on a tourist trip to the Netherlands, he or she must order a European Health Insurance Card from the Estonian Health Insurance Fund.
 With that card, he or she is entitled to receive necessary medical care during his or her journey in the Netherlands on equal terms with the insured persons in the Netherlands.